Hajj: Transportation

 Traditionally, the pilgrimage to Mecca was mainly an overland journey using camels as a means of transport.
 During the second half of the nineteenth century (after the 1850s), steamships began to be used in the pilgrimage journey to Mecca, and the number of pilgrims traveling on sea routes increased.
 This continued for some time, until air travel came to predominate; Egypt introduced the first airline service for Hajj pilgrims in 1937.
 Today, many airlines and travel agents offer Hajj packages, and arrange for transportation and accommodation for the pilgrims.
 King Abdulaziz International Airport in Jeddah and Prince Mohammad Bin Abdulaziz Airport in Medina have dedicated pilgrim terminals to assist with the large numbers of pilgrims.
 Other international airports around the world, such as Indira Gandhi Airport in New Delhi, Rajiv Gandhi International Airport in Hyderabad, Jinnah in Karachi and Soekarno-Hatta in Jakarta also have dedicated terminals or temporary facilities to service pilgrims as they depart for the Hajj and return home.
 During Hajj, many airlines run extra flights to accommodate the large number of pilgrims.

-During official Hajj days, pilgrims travel between the different locations by metro, bus or on foot.
-The Saudi government strictly controls vehicles access into these heavily congested areas.
+During official Hajj days, pilgrims travel between the different locations by metro trains, bus or on foot.
+The Saudi government strictly controls vehicles' access into these heavily congested areas.
 However, the journey can take many hours due to heavy vehicular and pedestrian traffic.
 In 2010, the Saudi government started operating the Al Mashaaer Al Mugaddassah Metro line as an exclusive shuttle train for pilgrims between Arafat, Muzdalifa and Mina.
 The service, which operates only during the days of Hajj, shortens the travel time during the critical "Nafrah" from Arafat to Muzdalifah to minutes.
 Due to its limited capacity, the use of the metro is not open to all pilgrims.